Postgraduate Program in Pediatric Dentistry

 Residents participate in numerous community events to include but are not limited to: Special Olympics Special Smiles, Give Kids A Smile, and Health Science Outreach Program Yes (H.O.P.E.
 Yes) in addition to multiple oral health screenings and community education events throughout the Washington Metropolitan areas to provide much needed service to the underserved and uninsured.
 Participation in organized dentistry is emphasized in the program along with service in the local and global communities.

-Teaching.
+Core Values: Teaching.
 Learning.
 Service.

 The program's goals include: